What Is Pickleball? And How Do You Play It?

 (Related: 8 Essentials to Complete Any Tennis Outfit)

-• Rules: Several rules are different in the smaller game.
-Pickleball serves must be hit underhand, for example.
+- Rules: Several rules are different in the smaller game.
+Pickleball serves must be hit underhand, for example, and the ball and paddle must make contact below the waist during the serve.
 The serve must land beyond the halfway line on the other side of the court that’s parallel to the net, unlike in tennis, where serves must land inside the parallel line on the other side of the net.
 And the ball must bounce on the other side of the court after the first return in pickleball; this isn’t the case in tennis.

-• Non-Volley Zone: In pickleball, this area extends 7 feet from the net on both sides and is marked by lines parallel to the net.
-Pickleball players are not allowed to hit the ball while their feet are inside this area.
+- Non-Volley Zone: In pickleball, this area extends 7 feet from the net on both sides and is marked by lines parallel to the net.
+Pickleball players are not allowed to hit the ball in the air while their feet are inside this area.
 This rule doesn’t exist in tennis.

 (Related: Tennis Scoring for Beginners: A Basic Explainer on How to Win a Match)